rrkas-materials/DS-Algo/010-heap/README.md

   * delete element in heap
   * peek
   * extract min/max : Extract-Max returns the node with maximum value after removing it from a Max Heap whereas Extract-Min returns the node with minimum after removing it from Min Heap.
+* applications

+  * Heap is used while implementing a priority queue.
+  * Dijkstra’s Algorithm
+  * Heap Sort